Wired Troubleshooting

 How fast is my device?

-Not all Ethernet ports are made to the same standards.
-Make sure to look up what speeds your devices Ethernet port is theoretically capable of.
-We mention theoretical cause a device might say it is 2.5 gigabytes capable but your uplink to the internet could be only gigabit or less depending on your service provider.
-Not to mention distance, retransmission, and even how crowded the line is if your sharing it with others can play into making that speed drop lower.
+Not all Ethernet ports are made to the same standard.
+Make sure to look up what speeds your device's Ethernet port is theoretically capable of.
+We mention theoretical because a device might say it is 2.5 gigabytes capable but your uplink to the Internet could be only a gigabit or less depending on your service provider.
+Not to mention distance, retransmission, and even how crowded the line is if you're sharing it with others can affect your actual, observed Internet speed.

 Am I Plugged in?